Please ensure Javascript is enabled for purposes of website accessibility

 These bans will commence on 1 September 2024:

-• Ban on all single-use plastic food containers including bowls, cups, containers and trays with lids when used for takeaway food prepared for sale and consumption on the same day.
+• Ban on single-use plastic food containers including bowls, cups, containers and trays with lids when used for takeaway food prepared for sale and consumption on the same day.

 The following exemptions will apply for: